-There is a delicate balance between the fee you need/want to charge for your products and services and the fee that people are willing to pay.
-But with so many business costs rising, there comes a time when you must raise your rates in order to remain profitable.
-In addition, as your skill, knowledge and experiences grow, you are more valuable to your clients and can ask for higher fees.
+There is a delicate balance between the fee you need/want to charge for your products and services and the fee your clients are willing to pay.
+With your business costs rising, there comes a time when you must raise your rates to remain profitable.

 - Do the 80/20 evaluation.
 Find the 20% of your customers (or customer audience types) who bring you the least profit and either raise their rates or get rid of them.
-This may sound harsh, but you’re in business to make a profit and you can’t carry an unprofitable customer just because you like them.
+This may sound harsh, but youβre in business to make a profit and you canβt carry an unprofitable customer just because you like them.
 Refer them out to someone who can serve them at the fee the customer is willing to pay.
 Look to the 80% of customers who bring you the most profit (and who you most enjoy serving) and ask yourself: How can I find more customers like this who are willing to pay my fees and want to work with someone like me?

 This is the perfect time of year to look at your pricing model and make changes.
-Take a few hours and decide on your new fee structure, dates for change-over, and communication avenues.
+Take a few hours and decide on your new fee structure, dates for the change-over, and communication avenues.

-Nice tips, Karyn! ♥
+Nice tips, Karyn! β₯

 What I find is that maaaaaaaaaaany small business owners–especially those who own service businesses–aren’t profitable to begin with, so even raising their fees doesn’t really help.